 You must enter the amount of income or wealth for which you must pay advance tax.
 We’ll calculate the amount of advance tax you must pay.

 If you don’t know the exact amount of income/wealth, you must estimate as best you can.
 Also check that the other information about income and deductions is correct.
 Examples of other information are employment income and interest on debt.

 Those who pay advance tax usually receive a payment form four times a year.
 You’ll receive these in your Altinn inbox.

-- If you've not received an invoice, you can find the account number for your tax collectorand create a KID number.
-You can pay in your online bank the same way you pay your other bills.
+If you've not received an invoice, you can find the account number and create a KID number.

 - 15 March

 - 15 May

 - 15 September

 Make sure you pay your advance tax before the deadline

 When an instalment is not paid by the payment deadline (the due date), the Tax Payment Act states that the advance tax for the entire year must be paid.
 This means that the entire advance tax for the current year can be collected by distraint (i.e. distraint proceedings or garnishment from salary/pension).
 We will send you a notification.